 Tips for Saving Money at the Indy 500

 One way to cut your food and beverage costs is to bring your own.
-Unlike most sporting events, the Indianapolis Motor Speedway allows spectators to bring their own food and beverages into the venue.
-When compared to other sporting arenas, however, the Indy 500 offers affordably priced food options, with volunteers manning booths and portions of proceeds supporting local charities.
+Unlike most sporting events, the Indianapolis Motor Speedway allows spectators to bring their own food and drinks.
+The Indy 500 also offers affordable food options, with volunteers manning booths and portions of proceeds supporting local charities.

-If you’re attending the event with a large group of people, think about using a service like Airbnb to rent a larger space at a lower cost to each individual.
-If you’re traveling solo or with just one or two companions, think about using Couchsurfing.
-With such a large sporting event taking place in their city, Indianapolis residents will likely use this opportunity to open their doors to visitors to make some extra cash, hopefully to the benefit of your savings account.
+If you’re attending the event with a group of people, use a service like Airbnb to rent a larger space at a lower per person cost.
+If you’re traveling solo or with just one or two companions, think about using Couchsurfing.net.